mozilla-services/merino-py/docs/testing/integration-tests.md

 The integration layer of testing allows for verification of interactions between service components, with lower development, maintenance and execution costs compared with higher level tests, such as contract tests.

-To execute integration tests, use: `make integration-tests`
+To execute integration tests, make sure you have Docker installed and a docker daemon running.
+Then use: `make integration-tests`

 Integration tests are located in the `tests/integration` directory.
 They use pytest and the FastAPI `TestClient` to send requests to specific merino endpoints and verify responses as well as other outputs, such as logs.